Self-restrained Triplet Loss for Accurate Masked Face Recognition: Result

 \subsection{Impact of our EUM with \gls{srt} on the Separability between Genuine and Imposter Comparison Scores}

-The proposed approach significantly enhanced the separability between the genuine and imposter comparison scores in both considered face recognition models and on both evaluated datasets.
-This improvement is noticeable from the increment in the FDR separability measure achieved by our proposed \gls{eum} trained with \gls{srt}, in comparison to the achieved FDR measures by considered face recognition models, as shown in Table \ref{tab:mfr_r50}, \ref{tab:mfr_m}, \ref{tab:mrf2_m} and \ref{tab:mrf2_r50}.
-This indicates a general expected improvement in verification performance of the face recognition and enhancing the general trust in the verification decision.
-For example, when the ResNet-50 model is evaluated on the MFR dataset, and the probe is masked, the FDR is increased from 12.6189 (BLR-MP) to 13.4045 (BLR-MP(SRT)) using our proposed approach.
-This improvement in the separability between the genuine and the imposter samples by our proposed approach is consistent in all reported results.
+The proposed approach significantly enhanced the separability between the genuine and imposter comparison scores in the considered face recognition models and both evaluated datasets.
+This improvement can be seen in the increase in the FDR separability measure achieved by our proposed \gls{eum} trained with\gls{srt} in comparison to the achieved FDR measures by the considered face recognition models, as shown in Table\ref{tab:mfr}, \ref{tab:mrf2}, \ref{tab:lfw}, and \ref{tab:ijbc}.
+This indicates a general improvement in the verification performance of face recognition and thus enhancing the general trust in the verification decision.
+For example, when the ResNet-50 model is evaluated on the MFR dataset and the probe is masked, the FDR increases from 12.6189 (UMR-MP) to 13.4045 (UMR-MP(SRT)) using our proposed approach, as shown in Table \ref{tab:mfr}.
+Similar observations can be made when the evaluation dataset is synthetically masked.
+For example, when ResNet-100 is evaluated on the synthetically generated masked face of IJB-C, the FDR increases from 9.7516 (UMR-MP) to 9.9005 (UMR-MP(SRT)) using our proposed approach, as shown in Table \ref{tab:ijbc}.
+This improvement in the separability between the genuine and the imposter samples by our proposed approach is achieved in most of the evaluation settings, where the FDR increased in 20 out of 24 experimental settings.

-\subsection{Impact of our EUM with \gls{srt} solution on the collaborative masked face recognition}
+\subsection{Impact of our EUM with SRT Solution on the Collaborative Masked Face Recognition}